line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/paths.md

 class MyIntrospector : JpqlPropertyIntrospector() {
     override fun introspect(property: KCallable<*>): JpqlPropertyDescription? {
         if (property is KFunction1<*, *>) {
-            // resolve a name with your own rule val name = ...
+            val name = // resolve a name with your own rule return MyProperty(name)
-            return MyProperty(name)
         }